rstacruz/bootstrap-practices/README.md

 ## Including Bootstrap

+* <a name='use-sass' href='#use-sass'>#</a>
-* Avoid the Less version of Bootstrap.
+Avoid the Less version of Bootstrap.
 Use the officially-supported Sass version.
 Be aware that the next version will move to Sass [eventually](https://twitter.com/mdo/status/591364406816079873?lang=en).
   <a name='use-css' href='#use-css'>#</a>

   ```rb